Hexer-7/Tiktok-export-sessionid-from-url/README.md

-This is a straightforward code for exporting the `sessionid` from a user via a URL.
+This is a straightforward code for extracting the sessionid from a user via a URL.

-**Instructions:**
+* Instructions:

-1. Provide the TikTok URL (e.g., `https://tiktok.com/t/ZMrbCH***`).
+    - Provide the TikTok URL (e.g., https://tiktok.com/t/ZMrbCH***).

-2. The user should open this URL on their phone.
+    - The user should open this URL on their phone.

-3. The TikTok app will launch and request access.
+    - The TikTok app will launch and request access.

-4. If the user grants access, the Python code will print the `sessionid`.
+    - If the user grants access, the Python code will print the sessionid.
+- Note: sessionid give you full access on account (can't change password).

-I hope this code helps make your project the best it can be :)
+I hope this code helps you make your project the best it can be! :)